khandaa/WM2/README.md

 4. Database Setup:
    The database schema is in `db/wm_db.sql` and seed data in `db/seedData.sql`.
    SQLite database `WorkManagement.db` is pre-created in the db directory.
+   The schema has been updated to fix syntax errors and inconsistencies.

 5. Run the server:
    ```